OCA/web/web_view_rtree/readme/ROADMAP.rst

 Known issues:

-* The view template is currently a copy of the list view template with some tweaks.
-It should instead inherit from that view and apply changes to it.
 * All models are assumed to have a ``name`` field (used to display groups).
   Instead, the real ``_rec_name`` model property should be used.